-Blue Microphones Yeti USB Microphone - Platinum Edition
+Blue Microphones Yeti USB Platinum 2018 Edition Microphone

 The Yeti is one of the most advanced and versatile multi-pattern USB microphones available anywhere.
 Combining three capsules and four different pattern settings, the Yeti is an ultimate tool for creating amazing recordings, directly to your computer.
 With exceptional sound and performance, the Yeti can capture anything with a clarity & ease unheard of in a USB microphone.

 Create unparalleled recordings directly in your computer with Blue Microphone's Yeti USB Microphone.
 The Yeti uses Blue Microphone's proprietary tri-capsule technology to produce pristine, studio-quality recordings.
 It features four different pattern settings so you can record vocals, instrumental music, podcasts, or interviews in ways that would normally require multiple microphones.
 With simple controls for headphone volume, pattern selection, instant mute, and microphone gain, you'll be creating exceptional recordings right out of the box.

 The Yeti features Blue's innovative triple capsule array, allowing for recording in stereo or your choice of three unique patterns, including cardioid, omnidirectional, and bidirectional, giving you recording capabilities usually requiring multiple microphones.

 The Yeti utilizes a high quality analog-to-digital converter to send incredible audio fidelity directly into your computer, a built-in headphone amplifier for zero-latency monitoring, and simple controls for headphone volume, pattern selection, instant mute, and microphone gain located directly on the microphone.
 There are no drivers to install - simply plug the Yeti into your PC or Mac, load up your favorite recording software, and record something amazing.